 If you are contemplating the ‘new world’ of manscaping or have been doing it without settling on a routine, consider this article your induction guide.

-We will share some tips on what to look out for in a trimmer as well as suggest some manscaping trimmers that meet our seal of approval.
+I’ve got some great info and tips on what to look for in a trimmer as well as some recommended manscaping trimmers.

 In a hurry?

-My top recommendation (by a long way) for a complete body trimmer is the Philips Norelco Bodygroom 7000.
+My top recommendation (by a long way) for a complete body trimmer is the Philips Bodygroomer BG7030/49.

 In This Guide..